accessibilitywars/aw2-builds/docs/_posts/2022-04-07-mech-juggernaut.md

 ## Variants

 Mace or pistol mainhand, doesn't matter which.
 Celestial can be swapped for Viper (higher dps), Trailblazer (higher tank), or Dire (budget).
 If using Dire, change runes to Balthazar.
-Luck Sigil combined with the passive from Swift Signet may be pretty fun to try.
+Luck Sigil combined with the passive from <span data-aw2-key="8" data-aw2-skill="63111"></span> may be pretty fun to try.

 ## Other References